EvaMart/oeb-visualizations/README.md

 Collection of Vue components for data visualization in OpenEBench.

-- See the [demo](https://inab.github.io/oeb-visualizations-demo/) to see the components in action.
+- Go to the [demo](https://inab.github.io/oeb-visualizations-demo/) to see the components in action.
 - This package is available through [npmjs](https://www.npmjs.com/package/@inb/oeb-visualizations).

 ## Installation